-I mentioned early last year that the Lord has been crying out to His people, “Flee from Babylon!
+Last year, I mentioned how the Lord has been crying out to His people, “Flee from Babylon!
 Run for your lives!
 Do not be destroyed because of her sins.”
-(Jeremiah 51:6, see Jer 50-51) and how He showed us that “Babylon” is worldliness ~ the world’s system and ways as revealed in Revelation 17-18.
-Many of His children have been living in “Babylon,” in compromise with the world, yet believing all is well in their relationship with the Lord.
+(Jer 51:6, see Jer 50-51) and that He showed us “Babylon” represents all spirituality outside of the Truth of God’s Word, the enemy’s kingdom, worldliness, rebellion toward God ~ the world’s system and ways, as revealed in Revelation 17-18.
+Many of His children have been living in “Babylon,” in compromise with the world and mixture with other belief systems, yet believing all is well in their relationship with the Lord.
 Many are like those in Sardis ~ having the reputation for being alive, though the Lord says they are spiritually dead.
-Others are like those in Laodicea ~ in lukewarm Christianity ~ proclaiming they’re “blessed and highly favored,” when the Lord sees them as spiritually bankrupt (Jeremiah 7:1-11, Rev 2-3).
+Others are like those in Laodicea, or lukewarm Christianity ~ proclaiming they’re “blessed and highly favored,” when the Lord sees them as spiritually bankrupt (Jer 7:1-11, Rev 2-3).
 These lifestyles of compromise with the world have become so prevalent that they seem normal to many.
 Yet the Lord is crying out, “Come out of her (Babylon), my people, so that you will not share in her sins, so that you will not receive any of her plagues; for her sins are piled up to heaven, and God has remembered her crimes.”
-(Revelation 18)
+(Rev 18)

 Obviously, even those who are truly abiding in Christ, walking with Him in the Light of His Truth, still sin; but through Him and His power working in us, we are called to be, and can be, free from lifestyles of willful sin (I John 3:6-10).